-The Fear of Hospitals is Technically Known as Nosocomephobia and is a relatively common phobia most commonly associated with a fear of needles and the fear of blood (haemophobia) or other medical interventions.
+The fear of Hospitals is also known as Nosocomephobia and is a relatively common phobia most commonly associated with a fear of needles (Aichmophobia) and the fear of blood (Haemophobia) or other medically related concepts.

 The fear of hospitals is particularly damaging if it leads to a refusal to accept preventative health care measures and screening services.